Aimeedeer/coconut-report/content/about.md

 ---

 I’m Aimee Zhu.
+I used to build developer communities and am currently writing Rust programs.
-I write Rust programs and run [Rust in Blockchain (rib.rs)][rib].
+I run [Rust in Blockchain (rib.rs)][rib] for fun.

-Check [my resume](/resume) for detailed works.
+Check [my resume](/resume) for detailed information.

 [rib]: https://rustinblockchain.org

 ### Favorite Stuff

-I use terminal Emacs for almost everything on my laptop, including programming and writing.
+Emacs is my life-saving tool.
+I use Terminal Emacs every day, for programming and writing.

-I love having hand drip Kenya coffee every morning.
+I am obsessed with flavorful drinks.
+My favorite drinks so far:
+- Medium roasted Kenya coffee
-Belgian beer and single malt Scotch used to be my favorite alcohol and I am into pilsner lately.
+- Belgian beer and pilsner
+- Single malt Scotch
+- Cabernet Sauvignon is my first choice for red

 [Cocoverse](https://cocoverse.com) is the adventure space where my partner and I record our shared experiences.